-The primary oscillators include the external Crystal and Resonator modes, the external RC modes, the external Clock modes and the internal oscillator block.
+The primary oscillators include the External Crystal and Resonator modes, the External RC modes, the External Clock modes and the internal oscillator block.
 The particular mode is defined on POR by the contents of Configuration Register 1H.
 The details of these modes are covered earlier in this chapter.

 The secondary oscillators are those external sources not connected to the OSC1 or OSC2 pins.
-These sources may continue to operate even after the controller is placed in a Power Managed mode.
+These sources may continue to operate even after the controller is placed in a power managed mode.

 PIC18F1220/1320 devices offer only the Timer1 oscillator as a secondary oscillator.
-This oscillator, in all Power Managed modes, is often the time-base for functions such as a real-time clock.
+This oscillator, in all power managed modes, is often the time base for functions such as a real-time clock.

-Most often, a 32.768 kHz watch crystal is connected between the RC0/T1OSO and RC1/T1OSI pins.
+Most often, a 32.768 kHz watch crystal is connected between the RB6/T1OSO and RB7/T1OSI pins.
 Like the LP mode oscillator circuit, loading capacitors are also connected from each pin to ground.
+These pins are also used during ICSP operations.

-The Timer1 oscillator is discussed in greater detail in Section 12.2.
+The Timer1 oscillator is discussed in greater detail in Section 12.2 "Timer1 Oscillator".

-In addition to being a primary clock source, the internal oscillator block is available as a Power Managed mode clock source.
+In addition to being a primary clock source, the internal oscillator block is available as a power managed mode clock source.
 The INTRC source is also used as the clock source for several special features, such as the WDT and Fail-Safe Clock Monitor.

 The clock sources for the PIC18F1220/1320 devices are shown in Figure 2-8.
-See Section 12.0 for further details of the Timer1 oscillator.
-See Section 19.1 for Configuration Register details.
+See Section 12.0 "Timer1 Module" for further details of the Timer1 oscillator.
+See Section 19.1 "Configuration Bits" for Configuration register details.